James R. Sheffield: Ambassador

 In 1924, he was selected to serve as Ambassador to Mexico, with Hughes playing a leading role in obtaining the appointment from President Coolidge.
 Sheffield served until 1927 and earned notoriety for expressing racist views of and contempt for individuals in the Mexican government.
-In 1925, he acted on his own to reprimand Mexico's government for its support of Augusto César Sandino's revolutionary movement in Nicaragua, which complicated the Coolidge administration's efforts to maintain a policy of nonconfrontation with Mexico.
+In 1925, he acted on his own to reprimand Mexico's government for its support of Augusto César Sandino's revolutionary movement in Nicaragua, which complicated the Coolidge administration's efforts to maintain a policy of non-confrontation with Mexico.
 Sheffield was replaced by Dwight Morrow, who received favorable publicity for his work to create a friendly relationship with President Plutarco Elías Calles.

 Later life

 Sheffield continued to practice law in New York City, and in 1930, he was appointed a Special Ambassador to Venezuela, leading a US delegation for ceremonies dedicating a statue of Henry Clay in Caracas.

 Death and burial

 Sheffield died at Camp Iroquois in Saranac Lake, New York, on September 2, 1938.
 He was buried at Forest Hill Cemetery in Utica.